rtribush/SportsAnalyticsProject/README.md

 2. Directory Structure

-    the structure of our project directory is listed below in the format directory:description.
+    The structure of our project directory is listed below in the format directory:description.

          1. data: data from the NHL API used in our analysis